barikosan/RAG/README.md

 ## Augmentation:
   * Embeddings were stored in ChromaDB vector database which uses advanced indexing techniques to enable fast and accurate search of high-dimensional vectors.
-  * Queried ChromaBD to augment the question prompts with the contextually relevant information from the dataset.
+  * Queried ChromaDB to augment the question prompts with the contextually relevant information from the dataset.

 ## Generation:
   * Fed augmented prompts to several LLM-based Spark NLP QA models to generate answers.